erkyrath/tinyapp/README.md

 This mimics the way you would install the app under Apache. `http://localhost:8001/app` is routed to your app, as are all URLs under that (e.g. `http://localhost:8001/app/file`).
 All *other* URLs are served as [static files][SharedData] out of the `staticpath` directory.

-(The `--dir` argument does _not_ load `index.html` or directory listings for directory paths.
-So in this mode, the root `http://localhost:8001/` URL will always return a 404.)

 [SharedData]: https://werkzeug.palletsprojects.com/en/stable/middleware/shared_data/

 ### Installing on Apache